 Then my best friend's father passed.
-David Whitford Richards; a father, important to the air force, an uncle, a brother and a husband.
+David Whitford Richards; a father, important before; in the written word a to the air force, an uncle, a brother and a husband.
 He was diagnosed with a number of malignant tumours about a year ago, when he went to the doctor with a cough.